 Children with obstructive sleep may experience excessive daytime sleepiness including fatigue and may fall asleep at inappropriate times.
 In actuality, the more common daytime consequence of children’s poor sleep quality is irritability and poor concentration, not tiredness.
 They tend to be cranky.
 They can have difficulty concentrating resulting in poor school performance.
 Admittedly, to determine whether poor behavior and school performance is more due to sleep issues or other factors is difficult.

-What eating problems can enlarged tonsils and adenoids cause?
+What eating problems can they cause?

-How can enlarged tonsils and adenoids affect a child’s growth?
+How can they affect a child’s growth?

 How can I tell if my child’s nasal obstruction is from enlarged adenoids?